the-mirak/cloudexam/README.md

 > - Use the following environments variables in your Dockerfile `NAME="ms-your_name"`, `SCHOOL="ms-your_school"`, `EMAIL="ms-your_email"`
 > - To run the application add the following instruction in your Dockerfile `CMD [ "python", "./writer.py" ]`

-Finally, build then push the image to your dockerhub repository under the following name: `writer:3.0`
+Finally, build then push the image to your docker hub repository under the following name: `writer:3.0`

 #### 1.3.2 Reader service